 It was hard to narrow it down with so many great contenders, but here are 50 white guys who truly went the extra mile to make this past year so memorable.
 We toast your tirelessness, gentlemen!
-1. White guy who shoots an unarmed black kid and gets off scot-free 2.
-3. 4.
-5. 6.
-7. 8.
-9. 10.
-11. 12.
-13. 14.
-15. 16.
-17. 18.
-Why intersectionality can’t wait.
+1. Why intersectionality can’t wait.
 Mourners arrive to mourn the death of Sandra Bland at the DuPage African Methodist Episcopal Church in Lisle, Ill.

 (AP Photo/Christian K. Lee) Each week, In Theory takes on a big idea in the news and explores it from a range of perspectives.
+This week we’re talking about intersectionality.
+Need a primer?
+Kimberlé Crenshaw is the executive director of the African American Policy Forum and a professor of law at Columbia University and the University of California, Los Angeles, law schools.
+Intersectionality was a lived reality before it became a term. opinions.
 Judith Butler’s Trouble: Why do white academics speak for trans people of colour?
 [CN: White privilege gone rampant] I am reeling after just reading a recent interview with so-called “the beloved philosopher and author of Gender Trouble” entitled Why Do Men Kill Trans Women?

 White Women, Please Don't Expect Me to Wipe Away Your Tears.
 Since the spate of murders by police of unarmed Black men, we are finally engaging in one of the most emotionally charged dialogues in this country, one we’ve long dreaded and therefore shirked: Americans are talking about race, and doing so as honestly as we can.